GW2ToolBelt/GW2APIClient/README.md

 The [api-generator](https://github.com/GW2Toolbelt/api-generator) is used to generate the types and endpoint definitions for this library.
-Head over to its repository to learn more about the Guild Wars 2's API.
+Head over to its repository to learn more about Guild Wars 2's API.

 ## Getting Started

-GW2APIClient consists of multiple modules:
+GW2APIClient consists of two primary modules:

 ### API Types